unixwzrd/oobabooga-macOS/README.md

 ## 24 Jul 2023 - macOS Broken with oobabooga Llama2 support

 The new oobabooga does not support macOS anymore.
-I am removing the fork I was working on because there are code changeds speciffically for Windows and Linux which are not installed on macOS, so the default repository is now the one I generated a pull request for to fix things so Apple Silicon M1 and M2 machines would use GPU's.
+I am removing the fork I was working on because there are code changed specifically for Windows and Linux which are not installed on macOS, so the default repository is now the one I generated a pull request for to fix things so Apple Silicon M1 and M2 machines would use GPU's.
 It's going to get it sorted out, but I will do it as soon as I can.
-Here's teh command to clone the repository and if you have any problems with it, let me know.
+Here's the command to clone the repository and if you have any problems with it, let me know.

 ```bash
 git clone https://github.com/unixwzrd/text-generation-webui-macos.git